-The introduction of the Tenancy Policy provides a clear and useful policy to guide tenants on the tenancy types and any considerations provided by CoLC.
+The introduction of the Tenancy Policy provides a clear and useful policy to guide tenants on the tenancy types and any considerations provided by City of Lincoln Council (CoLC).
 It also ensures CoLC are meeting the requirements of the Localism Act 2011.